osmanbaskaya/osmanbaskaya.github.io/_posts/2016-01-12-Media-Workers.markdown

 1. All the data is open.
 You can reach it here: https://goo.gl/sxcdqL.
 There might be error in records, update needs to be done, or you may want to add another media worker.
 You can leave comment for these issues.
 2. If you think that project is interesing, we would love you to join the team.
 I can give you necessary information about API key, and give edit priviledge.
 3. You can share your ideas to improve the graph.
-We have slack group: https://graphcommons.slack.com/messages/journalist-firing/.
+We have [slack group](https://graphcommons.slack.com/messages/media-workers/).
 But first you have to sign-up.
-Here is the link: http://graphcommons-slack.herokuapp.com/
+Here is the [link](http://graphcommons-slack.herokuapp.com/)
 4. We have a [github repo](https://github.com/osmanbaskaya/journalist-firing-in-turkey).
 After discussing what you want to add or analysis, you can send me pull request.